 1. Screen technology

-Perhaps the most important aspect to consider when purchasing a new television in 2022 is its display technology.
-TV manufactures like to throw around numerous acronyms, including OLED, QLED and LED-LCD, and it's important to know the benefits and drawbacks of each.
+Perhaps the most important aspect to consider when purchasing a new television in 2023 is its display technology.
+TV manufacturers like to throw around numerous acronyms, including OLED, QLED, Mini LED and LED-LCD, and it's important to know the benefits and drawbacks of each.

 OLED technology, or organic light-emitting diodes, employs self-lighting pixels that can be controlled individually.
 That means that individual pixels have the ability to lower in brightness or turn off completely to achieve complete blackness in dark scenes.
 Of course, due to their organic nature, OLED TVs have been known to suffer from burn-in on some occasions.
 That said, the technology is generally considered the current high-watermark in display technology.

 LED-LCD, while an older technology that requires a physical backlight solution, continues to thrive in all other non-OLED televisions.
 The addition of actual backlights on LED panels means they're able to achieve much higher levels of brightness than OLED sets, however, they aren't able to achieve true blacks at a pixel-level.